flengyel/RYLR998-LoRa/README.md

 * RXD to GPIO 14 TXD1 this is physical pin 8
 * GND to GND physical pin 9.

+WARNING: get this wrong and you could fry your Raspberry Pi 4 and your REYAX RTLR998.
+I haven't had problems, knock wood, but the license comes with no warranty.
+Check your connections!
+Under no circumstances apply 5V to the REYAX.
+Only 3.3V.

-### Disable Bluetooth and enable uart1 (/dev/ttyS0)
+## Disable Bluetooth and enable uart1 (/dev/ttyS0)

+1. Ensure that the login shell over the serial port is disabled, but the serial port is enabled.
+In `sudo raspi-config`, select Interfacing Options, then select Serial.
+Answer "no" to "Would you like a login shell to be accessible over serial?" and answer "yes"  to "woud you like the serial port hardware to be enabled?".

-Disable Bluetooth in ```/boot/config.txt``` by appending
+2. Disable Bluetooth in ```/boot/config.txt``` by appending
 ```bash
 disable-bt=1
 enable-uart=1
 ```

-Ensure that the serial port is enabled, but the console is disabled--use `sudo raspi-config` for this.
 Disable the bluetooth service with
 ```bash
 sudo systemctl disable hciuart.service
 ```

-Enable `uart1` with the device tree overlay facility before running the code.
+3. Enable `uart1` with the device tree overlay facility before running the code.
 I do this in `/etc/rc.local` with

 ```bash
 sudo dtoverlay uart1